bruceauyeung/go-spew/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![Coverage Status](https://img.shields.io/coveralls/davecgh/go-spew.svg)](https://coveralls.io/r/davecgh/go-spew?branch=master)

+This repo was initially forked from https://github.com/davecgh/go-spew and aims to be a drop-in replacement.

 Go-spew implements a deep pretty printer for Go data structures to aid in debugging.
 A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage